OUR PROJECTS: Since our first project in April 2013, we have completed 270 projects in 15 countries…fulfilling the basic needs of 35,146 children!!

-Our MISSON is to fulfill the basic needs of children.
+Our MISSON is to fulfill the basic needs of children with love, encouragement, empowerment, and education.
 We believe that by providing essential items to children, we have an impact on their childhood.

 We PROVIDE essential items in five categories.
 These include:

 - Hygiene items, such as toothbrushes, toothpaste, soap, shampoo, sanitary pads, diapers & baby wipes.

 - School supplies, such as textbooks, notebooks, pencils, erasers, school bags